TundeWebzy/Reading-Notes/README.md

 Hello.
 My name is Babatunde (Tunde)

 A growth mindset is the commitmet to overcome all odds and adversity in the face of achieving one's goal.
+A growth mindset means developing an attitude of an unstopable achiever.
 This is because a person must become what they can if they are to be ultimately be at peace with themselve.

 > Apart from my interest to become a software developer, I am also interested in the following:

 - Writing
-- Researchig (prospecting researching)
+- Researchig (prospecting researching to help charity organisation)
 - Football
 - Gaming
 - Tourism
+- Public policy

 #### About this note